mesmere/plantbot/README.md

 Passing these checks is required to merge a PR.
 Still, remember that you can always bypass pre-commit hooks locally with `git commit --no-verify`.

 ## Troubleshooting

+**Q. Why do I get permission errors (`DiscordAPIError[50013]`) when trying to `/isolate` a member?**

+**A.** Discord initially adds plantbot's bot role to the bottom of your guild's role list.
+Even though the role has administrator permissions, it still can't add or remove roles higher than itself in the role list.
+This should probably be considered a bug in Discord's permissions model, but you can work around it by just reordering the roles so that plantbot is near the top.

 **Q. What if I'm trying to do development on Windows and can't build native modules (`node-gyp` errors) or can't run the pre-commit hooks (`git-format-staged` errors)?**